 The ongoing conflict between sun and skin

 It starts at birth, of course and we carry it on for all our life.
-Throughout the evolution of the human species our skin has developed a self-defense mechanism from the Ultra Violet (UV) sun rays called Pigmentation System and melanin is the pigment that protects us from the sun’s UV Rays.
+Throughout the evolution of the human species our skin has developed a self-defense mechanism from the Ultra Violet (UV) sun rays called Pigmentation System and melanin is the pigment that protects us from the sun’s UV Rays ( natural sun protection).
 Although the protection that melanin can provide is not enough, thus populations have learned to adapt their behavior to such awareness.

 For instance, in area where the sun irradiation are very strong people tend to conduct daily tasks after sunset and before dusk, in other region, for daily routine activities they cover their body completely to shield the sun rays.